leandrosardi/blackops/README.md

 ![blackops infrastructure management](/assets/contabo01.png)

+**NoteS:**

-The rows missing the Contabo ID (e.g.: `slave01`) are nodes defined into the configuration file, but not existing in the list of Contabo instances.
+- The rows with no value in the **Contabo ID** column are nodes defined into the configuration file, but not existing in the list of Contabo instances.

+E.g.: in the picture above, the no `slave01`.

-The `unknown` are Contabo instances that are not defined in your configuration file.
+- The rows with `unknown` in the **status** column are Contabo instances that are not defined in your configuration file.

 The `unknown` situation happens when you have a software that creates instances on Contabo dynamically, using [Contabo Client's `create` feature](https://github.com/leandrosardi/contabo-client?tab=readme-ov-file#creating-an-instance).

-**E.g.:** You developed a scalable SAAS that create a dedicated instance on Contabo for each user signed up.
+E.g.: You developed a scalable SAAS that create a dedicated instance on Contabo for each user signed up.

-To avoid the `unknown` situation, your software should store instances created dynamically into its database, and add then add them to BlackOps dynamically too.
+To avoid the `unknown` situation, your software should store instances created dynamically into its database, and add them to BlackOps dynamically too.
+The next section is about this ([Adding Nodes Dynamically](#11-adding-nodes-dynamically)).

 ## 11. Adding Nodes Dynamically